David Adjei

 David Adjei (born March 3, 1977, in Accra) is a Ghanaian footballer currently playing for Austrian club ASK Köflach.

 Career

 He began his career in Brazil playing for Corinthians, Atlético Mineiro and Valeriodoce.
-Then he moved to Europe where he first played in Slovenian Slovenian PrvaLiga clubs Beltinci, Triglav Kranj and Mura and Austrian lower league clubs ASK Köflach and ASV Deutsch Tschantschendorf.
+He then moved to Europe where he first played in Slovenian Slovenian PrvaLiga clubs Beltinci, Triglav Kranj and Mura and Austrian lower league clubs ASK Köflach and ASV Deutsch Tschantschendorf.
 He also had a six months short spell in Brunei club DPMM FC in 2006, that played that season in the Premier League Malaysia, and next, he had moved to Indian I-League club Mahindra United where he played between 2006 and 2008.

 Internationally, he played 12 matches for the Ghana national under-17 football team.